ABOUT US

 MANAGEMENT

-The Lithuanian Fund for Nature is governed by a board of 11 members, elected by the meeting of the foundation's founders.
-The board is responsible for approving the organization’s programs and projects, and appoints key leadership positions, including the Executive Director and the Financial Officer.
+The Lithuanian Fund for Nature is governed by a 11-member board, which is elected by the foundation's founders at a meeting.
+The board is responsible for approving the organisation's programmes and projects, as well as appointing key leadership positions, including the Executive Director and Financial Officer.
+The Executive Director leads the administrative team, represents the foundation in external relations and oversees the coordination of programmes and projects.

 FOUNDERS